2011 Pacific typhoon season: Tropical Storm Aere (Bebeng)

 On May 3, the JTWC started to monitor a tropical disturbance that had developed within a monsoon trough about 140 km to the west of Palau.
 At this time the disturbances low level circulation center was weak and unorganized, while a minimal amount of deep convection was observed around the system.
 Over the next couple of days the depression gradually developed further in an area of low vertical wind shear before it was declared a tropical depression by the JMA and the JTWC during May 6.
 In the same evening, PAGASA upgraded the low pressure into a tropical depression and assigned its local name 'Bebeng'.
 On the afternoon of May 7, JMA upgraded the depression to a tropical storm and assigned the name 'Aere'.
 During the early morning of May 12, the JMA downgraded Aere to a tropical depression while south of Kyushu Island as it became a weak extratropical cyclone.
-It's extratropical remnants finally dissipated on May 15.
+Its extratropical remnants finally dissipated on May 15.

 Throughout the Philippines, multiple agencies activated their emergency plans as the storm approached.
 The Armed Forces of the Philippines, the Philippine National Police, and the Philippine Coast Guard were all placed on standby to deploy to areas struck by Aere once the storm passed.
 Several ports were affected by the storm, stranding 1,379 passengers by the afternoon of May 7.
 According to the National Disaster Risk Reduction and Management Council, at least 35 people have been killed and two more are missing as a result of Aere.
-Agricultural losses are estimated at PHP1.37 billion (US$31.7 million).
+Agricultural losses are estimated at ₱1.37 billion ($31.7 million).
 Widespread flooding and landslides damaged homes, blocked off roads and severed communications.
 In Catarman, Northern Samar, 377.4 mm of rain fell in just 24 hours, resulted in significant flash flooding.